Active Metric-Semantic Mapping by Multiple Aerial Robots: Proposed Approach

 To guarantee object classification confidence, candidate actions are only sampled from the high confidence regions.
 To further reduce the sampling space, we also extract the low geometric uncertainty regions and samples in the intersection of the two, either by uniform sampling or by taking their centroids, as illustrated in \cref{fig:action-sampling}.

 We then generate candidate paths given the planning horizon $T$ constituting all possible orders of visiting the $a$ sample locations.
-Therefore, the number of candidate actions is equal to the number of permutations $P(a, T) = a\text{!} / (a-T)\text{!}$.
+Therefore, the number of candidate actions is equal to the number of variations $P(a, T) = a\text{!} / (a-T)\text{!}$.

 For each candidate path $\mathbf{x}_{\mathbf{\tau}} = [\mathbf{x}_{t+1}, \mathbf{x}_{t+1}, ... \mathbf{x}_{t+\tau}]$, we quantify the information gain.
 Supposing that $\ell^g_{i}$ is the target object to explore for time $t$, we use differential entropy to calculate the information gain as: $\mathbf{I}(\ell^g_{i}; \mathbf{z}_{\tau}) = \frac{1}{2}\ln\{ \det(\mathbf{\Sigma}(\ell^g_{i,t}))\} - \frac{1}{2}\ln\{\det(\mathbf{\Sigma}(\ell^g_{i,t+T}))\}$.
 We update the covariance recursively using the same method as shown in~\cite{atanasov2014information}: $\mathbf{\Sigma}(\ell^g_{i,t+1}) = (\mathbf{\Sigma}(\ell^g_{i,t})^{-1} + \mathbf{\Sigma}(\ell^g_{i,t+1})^{-1})^{-1}$, where $\mathbf{\Sigma}(\ell^g_{i,t+1})$ is estimated by the uncertainty models we obtained in \cref{sub-sec:uncertainty-modeling}.
 We choose the candidate path maximizing this information gain, and end exploration once entropy drops below a threshold or all samples are explored.